logo

 Once the season is over, it’s time to put away your Christmas tree and trimmings for another year.
 Storing decorations can be tricky, but the right materials and a little planning can turn it into a quick, trouble-free task.
 In this comprehensive guide, we share expert Christmas storage tips for your tree, ornaments, and other holiday décor.

-How to Store Artificial Christmas Trees
+How To Store Artificial Christmas Trees

 When it comes to Christmas tree storage, it’s best to use durable storage bags to preserve the beauty of your tree.
 Balsam Hill trees come with standard Christmas tree bags made of rip-stop nylon with reinforced handles for easy handling.
 We also offer rolling tree storage bags so you can transport your tree from one place to another without heavy lifting.

-How To Take Down And Store A Traditional Pre-Lit Balsam Hill Christmas Tree
+How To Take Down and Store a Traditional Pre-Lit Balsam Hill Christmas Tree

 There are two types of traditional pre-lit Christmas trees.
 We design our Easy Plug® Christmas trees with pre-made light connections inside the trunk.
 Meanwhile, a classic pre-lit, non-Easy Plug tree has light strings that require manual connection.
 Here are the steps to follow: